davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

+Once again, the internal guarantees of thread safety / distribution provided by the `WriteOnce<OrderState>` confer thread safety / distribution onto the cancellation code without the cancellation code having to worry about it.
+Neat!

 ### ...
 And More!

-TODO - as you can imagine, many problems can likely be reduced to getting and setting a single `WriteOnce<T>`.
-And by doing that, you automatically get the multithreading / distribution support baked into `WriteOnce<T>` for free.
-That's pretty neat!
+As you might be imaginging by now, there are quite a few problems that can be reduced to trying to initialize a `WriteOnce<T>`, which vastly simplifies the process of threading / distributing the logic.
 And that's why consensus is so useful: **a consensus algorithm is just a distributed implementation of a write-once variable**.
 That's right, `DistributedWriteOnce<T>` is actually a full-blown consensus algorithm!
+Surprise!

-Huh, I thought writing consensus algorithms was supposed to be harder than that . . .
+Huh, I thought writing consensus algorithms was supposed to be really hard to design . . .

 ## The Curveball: Fault Tolerance